18.21 Man Made Wash Review

 We checked out the EWG Skin Deep database to verify the safety and found that most washes by 18.21 had a moderate hazard rating of four out of ten.

-For context, the Duke Cannon Big Ass Brick of Soap we recently reviewed also had a moderate hazard rating of three out of ten – and it contained fewer than ten ingredients!
+For context, the Duke Cannon Big Ass Brick of Soap also had a moderate hazard rating of three out of ten – and it contained fewer than ten ingredients!

 Lastly, this is a three-in-one product; however, given that I am bald, I couldn’t test it as a shampoo and conditioner – sorry about that guys.
 But a quick search of other reviews for hair use leans positive.